 ClickHouse is developed by a Russian company called Yandex.
 It is designed for multiple projects within Yandex.
-Yandex needed a fast DBMS for analyzing large amount of data, which cannot be solved by its original solutions.
-So it began to develop its own column-oriented DBMS, which can handle analytical data on the internet scale.
-The prototype of ClickHouse appeared in 2009 and it was released in 2016 and then blazing fast.
+Yandex needed a DBMS to analyze large amounts of data, thus they began to develop their own column-oriented DBMS.
+The prototype of ClickHouse appeared in 2009 and it was released in 2016.

 ClickHouse supports primary key indexes.
 The index mechanism is called sparse index.
 In the MergeTree, data are sorted by primary key lexicographically in each part.
 Then ClickHouse selects some marks every index_granualarity rows.
 These marks are served as sparse indexes, which allows efficient range queries.